Asymptotics of generalized partial theta functions with a Dirichlet character: Connection with certain -series

 Let $C:\mathbb{Z}\rightarrow\mathbb{C}$ be a periodic function with mean value 0 and $L(s,C)=\sum_{n=1}^{\infty}C(n)n^{-s}~~(\textrm{Re}(s)>1)$ be the associated $L$-series.
 Lawrence and Zagie~\cite{LZ} proved that $L(s,C)$ can be extended to the whole complex plane $\mathbb{C}$, and by using Mellin transformation they also showed that the two functions $\sum_{n=1}^{\infty} C(n)e^{-nt}$ and $\sum_{n=1}^{\infty} C(n)e^{-n^{2}t}~~(t>0)$ have the asymptotic expansions

 and

 as $t\to 0^+$.
 Furthermore, the number $L(-r,c)$ are given explicitly by where $B_{k}(x)$ denotes the $k$th Bernoulli polynomial and $M$ is any period of the function $C(n)$.

-Let be a holomorphic function in the unit disk and $\zeta$ be a root of unity.
+Define where $\chi_{+}(n)$ is periodic with period 60 and takes the non-zero value 1 at 1, 11, 19, 29 and $-1$ at 31, 41, 49 and 59 and is 0 for all other $1\leq n\leq60.$ It is a holomorphic function in the unit disk.
+Let $\zeta$ be a root of unity.
 By using the above expansions, they showed that the radical limit of $1-\frac{1}{2}A(q)$ as $q$ tends to $\zeta$ equals $W(\zeta)$, the (rescaled) Witten-Reshetikhin-Turaev (WRT) invariant of the Poincar\'e homology sphere.
 As pointed out by Lawrence and Zagier~\cite[p.~95]{LZ}, although for a general 3-manifold it is hopeless to give nice formulae for WRT invariants, the WRT invariant of the Poincar\'e homology sphere is accessible to computations.

 In this section, inspired by the works of Lawrence and Zagier~\cite{LZ}, we show a connection between certain $L$-series and our asymptotic expansions.

 Suppose $\epsilon\in\{1,2\}.$ Define the series $G_{\epsilon}(\theta,b,r)$ by